Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: UAV movement optimisation: Related Work

+The height planning of a connected \ac{uav} is a new field, however several works have studied the height placement of \ac{uav}s acting as \acp{bs}.
+The techniques used to optimise the heights at which a \ac{uav} acting as a \ac{bs} should fly can also overlap with our problem of interest as it also consider the radio link between a \ac{uav} and a element that is located at lower heights.

-In many examples of the prior art, works on UAV wireless connectivity, either for UAV as network end-user or UAV as BS, did not consider the effect of interference conditions.
-The quality of the link between UAV and a BS can suffer from interference coming from other BSs, from objects or buildings intercepting the directional connection between them (shadow zone), or even the natural fading on the propagation.
-The work in \cite{44} considers UAV as BS and provides coverage to \acp{gue}.
-In the paper, a UAV with an omnidirectional antenna flies over an urban area.
+In many examples of the prior art, works on \ac{uav} wireless connectivity, either for \ac{uav} as network end-user or \ac{uav} as \ac{bs}, did not consider the effect of interference conditions.
+The quality of the link between \ac{uav} and a \ac{bs} can suffer from interference coming from other \ac{bs}s, from objects or buildings intercepting the directional connection between them (shadow zone), or even the natural fading on the propagation.
+The work in \cite{44} assumes \ac{uav} as \ac{bs} and provides coverage to \acp{gue}.
+The authors propose a sigmoid model to investigate the probability of \ac{los} channel in the \ac{uav} - \ac{gue} link as a function of the vertical angle between them.
+In the paper, a \ac{uav} with an omnidirectional antenna flies over an urban area.
 The authors do not consider any source of interference, leaving the link limited with only the path loss.
-The authors propose a sigmoid model to investigate the probability of \ac{los} channel in the UAV - \ac{gue} link as a function of the vertical angle between them.
-They concluded that a bigger angle decreases the probability of a building interfere on the link.
-They also add that there exists an optimal height for the UAV BS, which increases the coverage area.
-In the proposed work, we consider not only the building interference, but also the interference generated by other relevant BSs to the link UAV-\ac{gue}.
+They conclude that a bigger angle decreases the probability of a building block the link.
+They also add that there exists an optimal height for the \ac{uav} \ac{bs}, which increases the coverage area.

-In \cite{61,62}, authors applied stochastic geometry to model the coverage probability of a UAV BS network in a fading free and Nakagami-m fading channel.
-The authors fix the number of UAVs operating in an area at a certain height above the ground and demonstrate that with an increase in height, the coverage probability decreases.
-Also, in \cite{62} authors demonstrate that bigger values of fading parameter reduce the variance of the \ac{sinr} for the \ac{gue}.
+In \cite{61} and \cite{62}, authors applied stochastic geometry to model the coverage probability of a \ac{uav}-\ac{bs} network in a fading-free and Nakagami-m fading channel.
+The authors fix the number of \ac{uav}s operating in an area at a certain height above the ground and demonstrate that with an increase in height, the coverage probability decreases.
+Also, in \cite{62} authors demonstrate that bigger values of fading parameter reduce the variance of the \ac{SINR} for the \ac{gue}.

-The initial research addressing UAV trajectory planning did not consider the optimisation of UAV height, but only the optimisation of its horizontal path.
-Works such as \cite{trajectory1} propose a method for the UAVs to fly in an optimal route to its final destination, avoiding collisions.
-They apply \ac{milp} to aircraft collision avoidance.
-Their proposed solution can also be adapted to multiple waypoint path planning.
-An example of a proposal that has extra constraints is \cite{natalizio}.
-The authors consider the battery life of the UAV when planning the UAV path.
-The paper proposes a way for the UAV to fly without stopping to charge.
-The battery is charged on top of a building that charges them wirelessly.
-The UAV optimises its trajectory to be closer to these stations.
-These works open a challenge of trajectory optimisation for UAV as a user and bring different challenges interesting approaches to track the problem.